OliverCodez/VerusPay/scripts/VerusPayInstallGuide.md

 # Server, LAMP, and Wallet Setup and Configuration Instructions

+What this guide and accompanying scripts will do:

+Setup a new, unconfigured server with your first domain name (or a first domain) with WordPress and Verus CLI wallet.
+You'll then need to configure WordPress as normal, install WooCommerce and then VerusPay plugin.
+Here's what you'll end up with after this guide and scripts:
+- Apache2 with multi-domain support
+- MySQL
+- PHP
+- WordPress base install
+- Sync'd up Verus CLI wallet

 ### 1 - Get a server with ubuntu 18.04 OS and at min 2GB RAM

 You can get $100 credit with DigitalOcean if you use my referral link (this also helps continue supporting the project as I'll get $25 of credit toward the hosted veruspay.io server after you spend $25)